 Please fill out an online application form and we will be in touch with you to book your audition time.

 Once you’ve paid the $50 administration fee, your audition time will be confirmed and we will email you with the audition requirements.

 You will discover the connection between breath, thought, emotion and text to express the unique voice of your character for stage and screen performance.
 Voice classes integrate the work of Patsy Rodenburg, Kristen Linklater, Cicely Berry, and David Carey.
 Working with Shakespeare’s language, you will develop your physical, vocal and imaginative capacity.

 The Alexander Technique

 The purpose of this technique is to help you develop a balanced state of alignment conducive to a creative state of being.
 The Alexander Technique supports you to find ease in performance and movement, through letting go of tension.
 You will build strength and endurance to create powerful characterisations without strain through this globally recognised and fundamental training technique of the actor’s craft.

 You will gain awareness of your physicality.
-Using a variety of techniques including the work of Michael Chekhov and Laban, you will develop the ability to embody character with authenticity, detail and rich imagination.
+Using a variety of techniques including the work of Michael Chekhov and Laban, you will develop the ability to embody a character with authenticity, detail and rich imagination.
 Through psychological gesture, animal work, music stimuli and direction of your energy, you will find the intimate connection between the physical life and psychology of a character.

 The Method – Lee Strasberg/Susan Batson

 Working from a state of relaxation, quelling the analytical mind, and exploring the physical senses to allow the body and emotions to be free in performance, students discover emotional memory as the key to the actor’s creative process.